xflipperkast/Flappy-Bird/README.md

         }
     ];
     ```
 * Yes it is possible to animate .png images and those animations will then play in the game (or just use static images)
+    Don't ask how, we don't know.

 ## KeyBinds